kukarzev/howto/jupyterhub.md

 JupyterHub Configuration and Deployment
 =======================================

-This repository contains a few files needed to configure and deploy JupyterHub.
-This is a multiuser server setup, you probably do not need this explicitly.
-This is set up for the team on one of team's servers.
+[This repository (kukarzev/jupyterhub)](https://github.com/kukarzev/jupyterhub) contains a few files needed to configure and deploy JupyterHub.
+This is a multiuser server setup.
+For a single-user mode you do not need any of this.

 Installation